 What is partially vested?

-How are your own contributions affected?
+How are your contributions affected?

-Consider carefully before changing jobs
+Do the math before changing jobs

-Deciding when to leave a job is never easy, but if you are close to being vested, it may be worthwhile to stick it out.
+Deciding when to leave a job is never easy.
+But if you are close to being vested, it may be worthwhile to stick it out.
 When you are hired, make sure to find out how much your employer contributes to your retirement on your behalf, how many years are required to be vested and if the company offers partial vesting.